How to Visit Bom Jesus do Monte in Braga, Portugal

 How to get to Braga from Porto

 You will know you’re at your destination when the bus reaches the big hill.
-The last stop is right by the entrance to the Antique Funicular.
+The last stop is at the entrance to the Antique Funicular.
+This is also where you’ll catch the bus back into the city.

 Admission and opening hours

-Visiting Bom Jesus do Monte is actually one of the completely free things to do in Braga and there’s no admission to enter the sanctuary.
+Visiting Bom Jesus do Monte is one of the free things to do in Braga and there’s no admission to enter the sanctuary.
 You can climb the staircase, visit the church and walk around the grounds for free.
-Your only cost will be if you decide to ride the funicular, and the bus fare to get you there from the center of Braga.
+Your only cost will be the funicular (if you decide to ride it) and the bus fare to get from Braga’s center to the Sanctuary.

-If you’d rather leave all the logistics of visiting Bom Jesus to someone else, a few companies offer organized trips from Porto.
-Many combine Braga with a visit to nearby Guimarรฃes.
-Just 25 km ( 15 miles ) apart, the highlights of both towns can be seen in one day.
+If you’d rather leave all the logistics of visiting Bom Jesus to someone else, you can book a guided tour to Braga, that leave from Porto.
+Many tours combine Braga with a visit to nearby Guimarães.
+Both places are just 25 km (15 miles) apart, and you can easily fit both in one day.

 Where to stay near Bom Jesus do Monte

-If you wish to stay on the hill top near Bom Jesus, there are 4 hotels located near the sanctuary.
+If you’d like to stay on the hill top near Bom Jesus, there are 4 hotels located near the sanctuary.
 While they might differ in the amenities they offer, they do have one thing in common, and that is the amazing location.
 Being located on the hill near Bom Jesus do Monte, they offer some pretty amazing views of Braga and surrounding mountains.

 Hotel do Parque – this hotel is in the prime location, right next to Bom Jesus church.
 They offer spacious rooms in a beautiful building.